evchambers/evchambers/README.md

 ### Teaching

-:hammer: Certified The Carpentires instructor
+:hammer: Certified The Carpentries instructor

 :mortar_board: Fellow of the Higher Education Adademy (FHEA)